robincorey/CDL_site_ML/README.md

 ***this is a work in progress***

-none of these files are intended to be ready for others to use
+This is a work in progress, steps 1-5 are now finalised.

 Intro
 ====

-Building approach to apply ML to CDL-protein binding data, as per CG
+Building approach to apply ML to CDL-protein binding data (in coarse grained (CG))

 Using gnina, as described here: